 In this example, some activity is generated on the credential store for an Oracle WebLogic Server domain.
 We then use Oracle Business Intelligence Publisher to take a look at the relevant report to see the audit records.
-Subsequently, a few other reports
+Subsequently, a few other reports are examined.

-- 1. As the system administrator, locate the domain whose credentials are to be managed. - Use the relevant commands to generate some credential management records; for example, create and delete some user credentials.
+- 1. As the system administrator, locate the domain whose credentials are to be managed. - 2.
+Use the relevant commands to generate some credential management records; for example, create and delete some user credentials.

-See Also: Section 9.5, "Managing the Domain Credential Store" for details about credential management.
+See Also: Section 8.5, "Managing the Domain Credential Store" for details about credential management.

-3. Log in to Oracle XML Publisher using a URL of the form:
+3. Log in to Oracle Business Intelligence Publisher using a URL of the form: